sawshep/popecomputing.org/refurbishing/index.md

 Download the Xubuntu image zip file from the link provided.

 Plug the flash drive into the computer and proceed with the instructions for your respective platform.
+Be careful when formatting flash drives; if an incorrect disk is selected, data on said disk can be **irreversably destroyed**!

 ### Formatting a Flash Drive (Windows)